-This Health Order is issued to align with additional modifications to the State Health Officer's Regional Stay At Home Order issued on December 3, 2020.
-Updates to the State Health Officer's Regional Stay At Home Order may be found here https://covid19.ca.gov/stay-home-except-for-essential-needs/.
+This Health Order is issued to align with the State Health Officer's Regional Stay At Home Order issued on December 3, 2020.
 This Order is also issued to ensure that City residents remain in their residences except as permitted in this Order, to limit close contact with others outside their household in both indoor and outdoor spaces and to further reduce the risk of community transmission of COVID-19 resulting from the unprecedented surge of new daily cases.
 Limiting interactions among non-household members, especially in places where persons are in close proximity without a face covering or mask, is essential to slowing the spread of COVID-19.
 It is imperative that all persons and businesses within in the City take personal responsibility and follow all restrictions and infection control precautions required by this Health Order.